rha12/rha12/README.md

 ## Hi there 👋

 - I hope you are having a productive day.
-- Please feel free to use my open source code repositories.
+- Please feel free to use my open-source code repositories.
 I hope they help and add value to your work.

  ## 🌱 Interests:
  - Data Science.